xinzhoucs/Aquila_VCF_Reformat_and_Evaluate/README.md

 # Vcf Reformat and Evaluate
 ## Reformat:
-Reformat script modify the REF field and ALT field as follows:
+Reformat script modify the REF field, ALT field and POS field as follows:
 ```
+For INDEL:
+acg     -    =>     TACG        T
+                      ^         ^
+               lower to upper   add one reference base

+For SNP:
+lower to upper and POS add 1 (Coordinate change from 0 to 1)
 ```
 ### Example:
 ```